-- 8. For new residential development which requires public access, In cases where on site access is infeasible, alternate methods of providing public access shall be considered in cases where on-site access is infeasible.
-This may include, such as off-site improvements. - 9.
+- 8. For new residential development which requires public access, alternate methods of providing public access shall be considered in cases where on-site access is infeasible.
+This may include off-site improvements. - 9.
 Lot area shall be calculated using only those lands landward of the OHWM. - 10.
 Single-family residential uses are a priority use only when developed in a manner consistent with control of pollution and prevention of damage to the natural environment.